Overdue Pregnancy: Causes, Risks & Tips to Survive

 - Tips to Survive an Overdue Pregnancy

 As the estimated delivery date (EDD) approaches, mothers as well as families are more than excited and expectant.
-But not all things have fixed timings!
-Good things make you wait a little longer, and sometimes so does pregnancy.
-Many women jump their expected dates and it is normal to give birth a week or two after your due date.
-Below we shall walk you through the basics to help you gain an insight into the various aspect of overdue pregnancy.
+But, not all things have fixed timings!
+Good things make you wait a little longer, and thus so does pregnancy.
+Many women can go past their expected dates, and it is normal to give birth a week or two after your due date.
+In this post, we will walk you through the basics of an overdue pregnancy, and help you gain insights on how to manage one.

-Expected date of delivery is usually calculated by one of the following methods:
+Expected date of delivery (EDD) is usually calculated by one of the following methods:

 Generally, the date of the last menstrual period (LMP) is used to calculate the EDD.
-As the 14th day of mensuration marks the ovulation time, the EDD calculated may overestimate the age by two weeks.
-This may give an erroneous prediction of the EDD and falsely call it an overdue pregnancy.
+As the 14th day of mensuration marks ovulation, the EDD calculated may overestimate the age by two weeks.

 Generally, babies are born between the 37th and 40th weeks of gestation.
-The deliveries during this period are called ‘on term delivery’ or normal pregnancy.
+The deliveries during this period are called ‘on term delivery’ or normal deliveries.
 Babies who are born before the 37th week are known as preterm or premature babies.
-When the pregnancy passes 42 weeks, it is known as an overdue pregnancy and the babies born are called post-term babies.
+When the pregnancy passes 42 weeks, it is known as an overdue pregnancy, and the babies born are called post-term babies.

 Causes of an Overdue Pregnancy

-Why do babies go overdue?
-While there are several reasons for a baby being overdue, some of which are listed below.
+Why do deliveries get overdue?
+There are several reasons for a baby being overdue, some of which are listed below.
 It is worthwhile to remember that there is no accurate way to estimate the time of delivery.